indigoUan/ScarletEnginePublic/exception-guide.md

 It might be trying to use the object before it's initialized, or the object is simply `null` for whatever reason.

 ## Null Function Reference
 The last line of the "Calls" list tries to use a null function.
-See Null Object Reference.
+[See Null Object Reference](https://github.com/indigoUan/ScarletEnginePublic/blob/main/exception-guide.md#null-object-reference).

 ## Chart reading error: OutsideBounds
-There's no fixing this.
+There's no fixing this (sorry!).
 Discard the chart file.